Henriqueprim/ChatBotChallengeAPI/README.md

 - Create a page to display the user conversations history ordering them by date and exporting in a CSV file.

 In the end I was asked to create this public repository and deploy the full project in a free hosting environment.

 The result final result you can visit [here](https://chat-bot-challenge-client-side.vercel.app).

+And [here](https://github.com/Henriqueprim/ChatBotChallengeClient) you can find the front-end repository.

 ---
 ## Technologies used